Distributed Alignment Processes with Samples of Group Average: Introduction

-Another related self-organization problem is {\em clock synchronization}, where the goal is to maintain a common notion of time in the absence of a global source of real time.
+Another related self-organization problem is {\em clock synchronization}, where the goal is to maintain a common notion of time in the absence of a global time source.
 The main difficulty is handling the fact that clocks count time at slightly different rates and that messages arrive with some delays.
 Variants of this problem were studied in wireless network contexts, mostly by control theoreticians \cite{wireless,sundararaman2005clock,sivrikaya2004time}.
 A common technique uses oscillating models \cite{PDE,pulse}.
-A recent trend in the engineering community is to study the clock synchronization problem from a signal processing perspective, while adopting tools from information theory \cite{Qasim}.
-However, so far this perspective hardly received any attention by distributed computing theoreticians.

-\paragraph{\bf Distributed computing studies on stochastic systems with noisy communication.} The problems of consensus and clock synchronization were also extensively studied in the discipline of theoretical distributed computing \cite{Lynch,Roger,fischer1985impossibility}.
-However, the corresponding works almost exclusively assume that, although the processes themselves may be faulty, the communication is nevertheless reliable, that is, not subject to noise.
-Moreover, the typical setting is adversarial, and, for example, very few studies in this discipline consider the clock synchronisation problem with random delays \cite{Lenzen,SIROCCO}.

-In recent years, more attention has been given in the distributed computing discipline to study stochastic processes under noisy communication.
-Following \cite{DBLP:journals/dc/FeinermanHK17}, such processes were studied in \cite{ITCS,Ema,DBLP:journals/dc/FraigniaudN19}, under the assumption that each message is a bit that can be flipped with some small probability.
-A model concerning a group of individuals that aim to estimate an external signal relying on noisy real-valued measurements was studied in~\cite{fisher}.
-Despite the differences between models, similarly to our paper, the findings in~\cite{fisher} emphasize the effectiveness of performing a weighted-average between the current opinion of the individual and the sample it receives.
-Nevertheless, we note that in the context of the model in~\cite{fisher}, this result is less surprising since it does not involve any drift, and since each individual communicates with only one individual at a round.